Constantine Algeria Travel Guide

 Comfortable weather, fewer crowds.

-The best weather for city and site exploration, comfortable outdoor activities, fewer crowds.
+Ideal weather for city and site exploration, comfortable outdoor activities, fewer crowds.

 No significant drawbacks.
 Recommended travel period.

-Mild, rainy conditions, fewer tourists.
+Mild, wet weather, fewer tourists.

 Mild temperatures, fewer international tourists, potentially lower accommodation prices, lush landscape.